-Quillivant XR is a central nervous system stimulant primarily used to treat attention deficit hyperactivity disorder (ADHD) in children ages 6-12, adolescents, and adults.
-Quillivant XR may improve focus, and decrease impulsivity and hyperactive behavior, two hallmark symptoms in some patients with the condition.
-It contains the same active ingredient as medications like Ritalin and Daytrana.
-According to the FDA, Quillivant XR is a federally controlled substance (CII) because it can be abused or lead to dependence.
+It contains the same active ingredient as Ritalin.
+Quillivant XR is a federally controlled substance (CII) because it can be abused or lead to dependence, according to the FDA.
 It has not been studied in children under the age of 6.

 The American Academy of Pediatrics recommends treatment with behavioral therapy before medication for children under the age of 6.
 For children ages 6 to 11, the AAP says “The primary care clinician should prescribe US Food and Drug Administration–approved medications for ADHD and/or evidence-based parent- and/or teacher-administered behavior therapy as treatment for ADHD, preferably both.”
 Likewise, the National Institute of Mental Health finds the most successful treatment plans use a combination of ADHD medication, like Quillivant XR, and behavior therapies.